DhabiaKM/Alt-Realities-Final-Project/docs/index.md

 - Make it more clear to user the ray-cast for the holograms

+### Takeaways and Reflection

+We ended up taking much of the feedback given on playtesting day and rolling with it!
+The professor's suggestion for the corridor were implemented, as well as longer time for the holographs from Ons.
+We also drastically changed the way the scientist acted, and the issue with his voice being too low disappeared once we had our human voice actor's lines!

 ## Challenges

 Here are some of the challenges that we faced while working on this project.
 To say there were more than a few is an understatement.

 ### Technical Challenges

 ### Expecting User Behavior